PradeepAkula/Attendance-mangement/README.md

    * python manage.py sqlmigrate home 0001
    * python manage.py migrate

-* Create a super user i.e, the admin
+* Create a super user i.e, the admin using the command below

    python manage.py createsuperuser

    * The command prompt will ask for the username and password for the admin.
-   * enter the required details
+   * enter the required details.

-* Run the server and open the website at http://127.0.0.1:8000/ localhost
+* Run the server and open the website at http://127.0.0.1:8000/ localhost(run the command below to use the website)

-   python manage.py runserver
+   *python manage.py runserver

 ## Screenshots of the project running